Mulvaney Walks Back Ukraine Remarks, Admits It Wasn't A 'Perfect Press Conference'

 Asked if Mulvaney ever thought his explosive comments on Thursday would have cost him his job, he said, "absolutely positively not," while conceding that "did I have the perfect press conference, no, but again the facts are on our side."

-Meanwhile, impeachment investigators examining Trump's dealings with Ukraine are pressing head.
+Meanwhile, impeachment investigators examining Trump's dealings with Ukraine are pressing ahead.
 They are expected to call two more diplomats for testimony in the coming days.
 Among them, Bill Taylor, a veteran diplomat in Ukraine, and Philip Reeker, the acting assistant secretary of European and Eurasian Affairs in the State Department.